 SIGNIFICANCE: Staff vacancy rates continue to be a problem, particularly for professional staff categories and are a factor in other cost and safety related metrics.
-The psychologist vacancy rates has been higher than other staff vacancy rates.
-Data for the first quarter of FY18 are not complete, some of the facilities have not submitted September 2017 numbers.
+The psychologist vacancy rates have been higher than other staff vacancy rates but showing lowering vacancy rates over time..